I am a Professor in Medicine and English Literature.

 Wellcome Trust Fellow in Medical Humanities and Psychoanalyst

 I joined the Department of Psychosocial Studies at Birkbeck in 2013, where I am Wellcome Trust Fellow in Medical Humanities.
-I am a psychoanalyst in private practice, an associate member of the Círculo Psicanalítico do Rio de Janeiro (CPRJ), and of the Instituto de Estudos da Complexidade (IEC), Rio de Janeiro, Brazil.
+I am a psychoanalyst in private practice, an effective member of the Círculo Psicanalítico do Rio de Janeiro (CPRJ), and of the Instituto de Estudos da Complexidade (IEC), Rio de Janeiro, Brazil.
 Between 2013 and 2016, I was Marie Curie Fellow in Sociology at the Department of Psychosocial Studies.
 In 2009/2010 I was a Fulbright Fellow at the Institute for Public Knowledge, New York University, US.
 I received my doctorate from University College London in 2011, with a thesis on the sociology of creativity.

 My work situates itself at the intersection between psychoanalytic theory and social theory.
 In psychoanalytic theory, I am especially interested in on the themes of psychic fragmentation and psychic splitting.
 I am also interested in the thinking of Sándor Ferenczi, Michael Balint, and in the works of the Budapest School of Psychoanalysis.
 In social theory, I work on theories of recognition, and theories of collective trauma and collective creativity.